thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 ## How to contribute the carbon-txt validator project

-The Carbon-txt validator is an open source project and contributions are welcomed.
+The Carbon-txt validator is an open source project and contributions are welcome.

 Our [issue tracker is on Github](https://github.com/thegreenwebfoundation/carbon-txt-validator/issues), and maintain a high level roadmap of coming releases as milestones.